MysterionRise/mavenized-jcuda/README.md

 Mavenized JCuda
 =================

+#### What it is:

+JCuda is the Java bindings for [NVIDIA® CUDA™][4] and related libraries.

+To use these libraries, you need a CUDA-enabled GPU device and the NVIDIA driver with CUDA support and the CUDA Toolkit from the NVIDIA website.
+The aim of this project is to simplify development and usage of JCuda wrapper without issues of managing dependencies by yourself (different versions, different OS, different architecture, classpath hell)

 #### Features:

 * Currently support **JCuda 0.5.0, 0.5.5, 0.6.0RC** (windows-i386, windows-x86_64), **0.6.0, 0.6.5** (windows-i386, windows-x86_64, unix-x86_64, mac-x86_64), **0.7.0a** (windows-x86_64, unix-x86_64, mac-x86_64, ppc64, ppc64le), **0.7.5** (windows-x86_64, unix-x86_64, mac-x86_64), **0.7.5b** (windows-x86_64, unix-x86_64, ppc64, ppc64le), **0.8.0** (unix-x86_64)